timothy-r/codewords/Readme.md

 Character to Number mapping?
 DataReader - string / file to Board

-Game to contain parts?
+Game to contain parts of the puzzle

 Dictionary - allows lookups based on reg exp patterns

-A Player? that interacts with the Board/Game/Dictionary objects
+A Player that interacts with the Board/Game/Dictionary objects